LamaAni/zairflow/README.md

 1. ZAIRFLOW_ENTRYPOINT_INIT_HOOK - A hook that runs before the airflow environment starts (including built in initdb, ZAIRFLOW_RUN_INITDB)
 1. ZAIRFLOW_ENTRYPOINT_RUN_HOOK - A hook that runs after the airflow environment starts (including built in initdb, ZAIRFLOW_RUN_INITDB)
 1. ZAIRFLOW_ENTRYPOINT_DESTROY_HOOK - A hook that runs after the airflow environment exists (mostly applies to initdb)
+1. ZAIRFLOW_POST_LOAD_USER_CODE - If true, user code in `dags` and `plugins` will be loaded only when service is started, and will be ignored while initializing (initdb or init hooks).

 # Helm